ausdebating/constitution/constitution.rst

 #.
 Any member of the Association, where that person is conducting (or has recently conducted) an official investigation into the conduct of a nominee, shall be allowed to state at the meeting that such an investigation is or has taken place.

    #.
-Such a statement shall only be made with the consent of all aggreived parties in that investigation.
+Such a statement shall only be made with the consent of all aggrieved parties in that investigation.

 #.
 In any ballot, there shall be an option for "No Confidence".
 If this option is elected, the position shall be taken to be vacant.
 #.
 All ballots are to be conducted at the meeting in any usual and proper manner that the Committee directs.